Literature Awaits

 Age Range: Ages 4–8.

-Evaluation: A child-narrated poem honors Langston Hughes through a Harlem girl’s voice, pairing rhythmic verse with richly textured collage illustrations.
+Evaluation: This is child-narrated poem honors Langston Hughes through a Harlem girl’s voice, pairing rhythmic verse with richly textured collage illustrations.

-Usage: Works well for poetry read-alouds, author and poet studies (Hughes), Black History Month, and mentor-text discussions on voice and inspiration.
+Usage: This works well for poetry read-alouds, author and poet studies (Hughes), Black History Month, and mentor-text discussions on voice and inspiration.

-Appeal: Strong for younger readers and budding writers because the speaker is relatable, the language is accessible, and the artwork is vivid and emotionally inviting.
+Appeal: This has strong appeal for younger readers and budding writers because the speaker is relatable, the language is accessible, and the artwork is vivid and emotionally inviting.

 Winter Bees & Other Poems of the Cold